seanoshea/fuzzymatchingjs/README.md

 oshea.ie@gmail.com.
 See the Acknowledgements section for the original basis for this code.

 ## License
-FuzzyMatchingJS is available under the Apache 2 license.
+fuzzymatchingjs is available under the Apache 2 license.
 See the LICENSE file for more info.

 ## Contributing
 See the [Contributing Instructions](.github/CONTRIBUTING.MD) for details.

 ## Swift Version
-https://github.com/seanoshea/FuzzyMatchingSwift is a Swift version of this library.
+https://github.com/seanoshea/fuzzymatchingjs is a Swift version of this library.